ihor-delta/delta/README.md

 - representatives of mankind must return in what they took from Nature including lost species, if it's possible in general for every specie individually
 - representatives of mankind are also part of Nature
 - Nature means biological evolution-based form of life which is presented as ecosystem on Earth and near-Earth spaces
+- representatives of mankind must integrate in Nature or integrate Nature in representatives of mankind' social institutions if it does not seriously damage ecosystem, in case of integration representatives of mankind in Nature, or provide a migration of species in places sustainable for living what is mandatory

 ## Freedom Of Transcendence/28 July 2023 AD
 - reasoning with, or committing for satisfaction of their own or other representative(s) satisfaction, by a representative's(s') of mankind illegal actions in relation to other representative(s) - where representative(s) of mankind is(are) in priority, especially child(children)-representative(s) of mankind; in accordance with common-law and in accordance with these Freedoms; by the representative(s) of mankind, transcendental need(s) and rules of social institution(s), including rules of: religious social institution(s), unspoken rule(s); rules of group of representatives with similar typology; as well as ignorance of these Freedoms and common-law; by representative(s) of mankind is forbidden in past/present/future, in real world and in spiritual world